German Stars (Moravian Stars)

 c: If you have x-ray vision, you will see that the strip of paper comes out of the points made in part 3 and 4 above.

-Pull the strip all the way through.
-It will form a peak that is perpendicular to the points.
-The Moravian Star is now 3-dimensional.
+1. Pull the strip all the way through.
+It will form a peak which is perpendicular to the points.
+The Moravian Star is now 3 dimensional.

 Rotate the model quarter turn, counter-clockwise and repeat step 15 & 16 to form 3 more peaks.